-In all modes of attendance and levels - there were 3,754 students in attendance during academic year 2020-21 of these 1,236 were full time students.
-Full time Further Education (FE) and Higher Education (HE) student retention at early withdrawal was similar to 2019-20, however due to the disruption highlighted above further withdrawal proved to be a challenge on full time programmes.
+In all modes of attendance and levels - there were 4,507 students in attendance during academic year 2021-22, of these 1,236 were full time students.

-The Scottish Funding Council released a framework for interim Outcome Agreements for academic year 2020/21 in December 2020.
+The Scottish Funding Council released a framework for interim Outcome Agreements for academic year 2021-22.
 The information, below, provides an indicator of the College's progress against the measures reported to SFC.